Skip to main content

 Gross Margin: 50-65% Net Margin: 15-25%

-Plumbing tends to carry the healthiest margins in the home services space.
+According to Profitability Partners' analysis of 200+ home services acquisitions, well-run plumbing operations net between 15-20%+, making plumbing one of the healthiest-margin trades in the home services space.
 Why?
 Parts markup is significant (a $15 fitting billed at $45 is standard), diagnostic expertise commands premium pricing, and the work is difficult enough that DIY competition is minimal.
 Nobody watches a YouTube video and decides to repipe their house.

 The spread between 15% and 25% net margin usually comes down to three factors: